absolutodesigns/force-login-view/README.md

 ## Installation

-1. Download or clone this repository
+1. Download or clone this repository from [GitHub](https://github.com/absolutodesigns/force-login-view)
 2. Upload the `force-login-view` folder to the `/wp-content/plugins/` directory
 3. Activate the plugin through the 'Plugins' menu in WordPress
 4. Go to Settings > Force Login View to configure the plugin